 Day 5 of this itinerary is devoted to exploring one of the absolute highlights of the Basque Country – San Sebastian.
 Once the summer residence of the Spanish royal family and now considered to be one of the gastronomic capitals of Europe, San Sebastian is an absolutely lovely place to spend a few days in.

 Spend your first day here exploring the sites of the old town and eating your fill at some of the countless pintxos bars that line the winding streets.
 Hopping from bar to bar is one of the best things to do in San Sebastian.
+Join a walking tour or a food tour if you prefer to explore with a guide.

 Take the time to wander along La Concha Promenade and, if the weather allows for it, spend some time on the beautiful beach.